 Upon completion of the required admission procedures and acceptance, a special status student may change to degree seeking status.
 Courses completed as a special student may be used to complete degree requirements at Huntingdon College.
 Financial Aid is not available to students classified as special status.
-For further information or special status applications, contact the Office of the Dean of the College.
+For further information or special status applications, contact of the Office of Admission.